Back to Amcrest Guides

 Verify Recording and Test Playback

 After configuring all settings, look for the red recording indicator icon on the live view for each channel.
 If visible, the NVR is actively recording.
 Walk in front of a camera to trigger motion detection and wait 30 seconds.
-Navigate to Playback and search for the current time period on that camera channel.
+Go to Playback and search for the current time period on that camera channel.
 You should see the motion event recorded.
 If recordings still do not appear, try a lower camera resolution like 1080p instead of 4K to reduce the processing load on the NVR.

 Quick Solutions

-Enable overwrite oldest recordings when drive is full
+Enable overwrite so the oldest is cleared

 Still having issues?
 This is usually the deeper cause below.